Menu

 The Help to Buy ISA scheme is designed to help you own more of your home by paying down your equity.
 If you save the maximum of £12,000, that will be topped up by £3,000 after the sale completes.

-Some lenders will consider the bonus payment and offer a better rate of interest based on your bonus payment being used to pay straight towards your mortgage, increasing your equity and lessening the total amount owed.
+Some lenders will consider the bonus payment and offer a better interest rate if it is used to pay directly towards your mortgage, increasing your equity and reducing the total amount owed.
 Not all lenders will offer this, though.

-To be able to access the funds, you do need to instruct your conveyancing solicitor about your accounts, as he/she will need to apply for the bonus to be paid by providing evidence of the sale purchase.
+To access the funds, you do need to instruct your conveyancing solicitor about your accounts, as he/she will need to apply for the bonus to be paid by providing evidence of the sale and purchase.

 Restrictions: